Slain Officer ID'd In Jersey City Bloodbath As Bergen Dad, Two Shooters, 3 Civilians Also Dead

 Both shooters were dead, they said, adding that a pipe bomb also was found.

+“We have no inkling what the motive was yet,” Jersey City Police Chief Michael Kelly said.
+"Our officers were under fire for hours."

+Authorities believe the shooters killed the civilians in the JC Kosher Supermarket in the city's Greenville section.

-Seals, 39, was shot in the head at Bayview Cemetery shortly before 12:30 p.m., authorities confirmed.
+Seals was shot in the head at nearby Bayview Cemetery shortly before 12:30 p.m., authorities confirmed.
+He was the 35th Jersey City police officer killed in the line of duty in department history.

-Another officer was shot in the shoulder near the JC Kosher Supermarket in a predominantly Jewish neighborhood on Martin Luther King Drive near Bayview Avenue, responders said.
+Another officer was shot in the shoulder on Martin Luther King Drive near Bayview Avenue, a predominantly Jewish neighborhood, responders said.

 A massive assemblage of law enforcement units rushed to the store.
 Schools were locked down, buses and trains were halted -- and a New Jersey Turnpike exit was shut down, as well.

-Two assailants -- a man and woman -- had fled to the store after the shooting, which apparently occurred during a drug deal that had gone wrong.
+Two assailants -- a man and woman -- had fled to the store after the shooting, which some said occurred during a drug deal that had gone wrong.

 The pair barricaded themselves inside and began randomly firing what witnesses said were long rifles.